-- 1. Move all keys and RKE transmitters away from the vehicle. - 2.
-Start the vehicle with another RKE transmitter.
-A DIC welcome message should display indicating the driver number of the other RKE transmitter.
-Turn the vehicle off and remove the other key or RKE transmitter from the vehicle. - 3.
-Start the vehicle with the initial key or RKE transmitter.
-The DIC welcome message should display the driver number of the initial RKE transmitter.
+- 1. Move your RKE transmitter away from the vehicle. - Start the vehicle with another key or RKE transmitter.
+The DIC should display the driver number for the other RKE transmitter.
+Turn the vehicle off and remove the key or RKE transmitter from the vehicle.

+3. Start the vehicle with the initial key or RKE transmitter.
+The DIC should display the driver number of your RKE transmitter.

-Saving Seating Positions
+Saving Memory Positions